ILDisbo Supported

 Illinois IOLTA Note

-Illinois has among the strictest IOLTA enforcement in the US.
-Overdraft notifications go directly to the ARDC, which can trigger disciplinary review.
-The 7-year retention requirement demands robust recordkeeping systems.
+Illinois has some of the strictest IOLTA enforcement in the country.
+Overdraft notifications go straight to the ARDC, which can trigger disciplinary review.
+The 7-year retention requirement demands real recordkeeping systems.

 Common IOLTA Violations in Illinois